-The firs time that you run rpitwit is going to ask you for authorization on twitter, follow the instructions.
+The first time that you run rpitwit it’s going to ask your authorization on twitter, just follow the instructions.

-The script is going to ask you for the twitter usernames who are going to be able to execute scripts.
-Don’t allow access to unknown people.
+After you authorize the apllication on twitter, the script is going to ask you for the twitter usernames who are going to be able to execute scripts.
+For security don’t allow access to unknown people.

 The configuration options are stored in ~/.rpitwit_config

 - magicword: keyword used to run commands, this must be